Nevada Test and Training Range (military unit): European Mission

-For the next decade, the 98th had no tactical aircraft components assigned to it, but rather used attached Boeing KC-135 Stratotankers and crews furnished by other SAC wings to provide air refueling support for the operational, alert exercise commitment of SAC, Tactical Air Command, United States Air Forces Europe and NATO.
+For the next decade, the 98th had no tactical aircraft components assigned to it, but rather used attached Boeing KC-135 Stratotankers and crews furnished by other SAC wings to provide air refueling support for the operational, alert exercise commitment of SAC, Tactical Air Command, USAFE and NATO.
 These aircraft were deployed on temporary duty as the Spanish Tanker Task Force.
 The wing's operational area included the Eastern Atlantic Ocean, most of Europe, North Africa and the Middle East.

-The Wing maintained a detachment at RAF Upper Heyford (relocated to RAF Mildenhall in April 1970) supporting RC-135 Reconnaissance Aircraft, and supporting KC-135 Tankers deployed from the Spanish Tanker Task Force.
-In October 1976, the 306th Strategic Wing, based at Ramstein AB, West Germany assumed this support task and the 98th phased down at Torrejon and was inactivated 31 December 1976.
+The wing maintained a detachment at RAF Upper Heyford (relocated to RAF Mildenhall in April 1970) supporting RC-135 reconnaissance aircraft, and supporting KC-135 Tankers deployed from the Spanish Tanker Task Force.
+In October 1976, the 306th Strategic Wing, based at Ramstein Air Base, West Germany assumed this support task and the 98th phased down at Torrejon and was inactivated 31 December 1976.